GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 **What is your proudest achievement in your professional career within the government?**

 Using my communications and marketing skills to ensure underrepresented communities in government and tech learn about the [U.S. Digital Corps](https://digitalcorps.gsa.gov/).
-I am proud of the work we did to recruit and hire the first cohort of Fellows from 19 states and territories, 83% of whom are first-time federal employees.
-I am also proud of the recruitment work we are currently doing for the 2023 cohort by having a presence at events focusing on diversity in tech and government like the [League of United Latin American Citizens](https://lulac.org/convention22/), [Tapia](https://tapiaconference.cmd-it.org/), and [Lesbians Who Tech](https://lesbianswhotech.org/sanfrancisco2022/).
+I am proud of the work we did to recruit and hire the first cohort of Fellows from 19 states and territories&mdash;83% of whom are first-time federal employees.
+I am also proud of the recruitment work we are currently doing for the 2023 cohort by having a presence at events focusing on diversity in tech and government, like the [League of United Latin American Citizens](https://lulac.org/convention22/), [Tapia](https://tapiaconference.cmd-it.org/), and [Lesbians Who Tech](https://lesbianswhotech.org/sanfrancisco2022/).

 **What were some hesitancies you had before considering a role in the federal government?**

-In the beginning I wondered if my accent and background would be seen as a weakness.
-But now I know they are two of my biggest strengths in representing a diverse workforce that seeks to improve government services for all Americans.{{< /note >}}
+In the beginning, I wondered if my accent and background would be seen as a weakness.
+Now I know that they are two of my biggest strengths in representing a diverse workforce that seeks to improve government services for all Americans.{{< /note >}}

 <hr width="75%">

-{{< note "comment" >}}## Rebeca Lamadrid Villarreal, PIF, Executive Director — Presidential Innovation Fellows
+{{< note "comment" >}}## Rebeca Lamadrid Villarreal, PIF Executive Director — Presidential Innovation Fellows

 **How do you identify?**

-New American, Mexican and American, Latina, Hispanic...
+New American, Mexican and American, Latina, Hispanic ...

 **What is something you find yourself constantly explaining about Latinx identity?**